Lake Baikal Foundation for Environmental Applications and Research launched the second grant competition for young researchers «Baikal Initiative».

-Winning projects of the «Baikal Initiative» 2018 first stage:
+Winners of the «Baikal Initiative» contest 2018:

 - «Conservation and recruitment of the Olkhon vole population in the Baikal region».
 Manager – Igor V. Moroldoev.
 The initiative meets a very important challenge – to prevent Olkhon voles’ extinction.
 This species was first described quite recently but it is already endangered.